 Does this freeze well and how do you store leftovers?

-This meatloaf freezes fantastic!
+This is the best meatloaf because it also freezes fantastic!
 Just wrap it up in aluminum foil then place it in a freezer bag.
 You can pull slices out as needed and microwave the for 2-3 minutes.

 Leftovers can be stored in the refrigerator for 3-4 days in an airtight container.

 If you love this recipe, please let us know below.
 Consider leaving a comment, a rating or sharing on social media.
 We are so grateful for wonderful readers like YOU!
 Here are some other great beef recipes…

 Need an EASY and delicious breakfast, lunch, dinner or dessert?

 Take a look at my Sheet Pan Meals and More!

 - 1 lb ground beef (you can use lean ground beef or higher fat, whichever you prefer)

 - 1 C crushed gluten-free oats or oatmeal (or gluten-free breadcrumbs if you prefer)